netxms/netxms-doc/admin/appendix.rst

 .. note::
+  * Values should be given in the following format:
+    ``dci=value``
-  * Values should be given in the following format: dci=value where node and dci can be specified either by ID, object name, DNS name, or IP address.
-If you wish to specify node by DNS name or IP address, you should prefix it with @ character
+    where DCI can be specified by ID or name and node by ID, object name, DNS name, or IP address.
+If you wish to specify node by DNS name or IP address, you should prefix it with ``@`` character
   * First parameter will be used as "host" if -H/--host is unset
   * Name of batch file cannot contain character = (equality sign)

 Examples:

-Push two values to server 10.0.0.1 as user "sender" with password "passwd":
+Push two values to server 10.0.0.1 as user "sender" with password "passwd".
+Values will be pushed to node with ID 104, first to DCI with ID 4567, second to DCI with metric "PushParam":

   .. code-block:: sh

-      nxpush -H 10.0.0.1 -u sender -P passwd 10:24=1 10:PushParam=4
+      nxpush -H 10.0.0.1 -u sender -P passwd 104:4567=1 104:PushParam=4

 Push values from file to server 10.0.0.1 as user "guest" without password: